'Epitome of selflessness': Mizzou player, coach rescue driver from flooding

 “I didn’t notice it until we pushed the lady’s car out, until that person over there started honking, and that’s exactly when the fire truck pulled up,” McKeithen said.
 “And we were like, okay, we got her, see if (the fire truck) could go help them, because their car was way underwater, and I know they probably needed some help.”

 Once they pushed the first car to safety and made sure the driver was alright, Fletcher and McKeithen didn’t hang around long.
 McKeithen still had to get to workout (he said he made it on time).
-They never even learned the name of the woman they helped rescue.
-But before Fletcher and McKeithen left, the woman embraced each of them and thanked them for helping rescue her.
+They never learned the name of the woman they helped rescue.
+But before Fletcher and McKeithen left, the woman embraced each of them and thanked them for rescuing her.

 “She gave us both a hug and was just, like, super grateful, and said she was going to be fine,” Fletcher said.